-- Activate a fire alarm. - Call Campus Safety at 714.992.7892 to report the type and location of the fire. - Alert others and get out.
-Move everyone away from the area of the fire; close but do not lock doors as you move in order to slow down the spread of the fire. - Walk carefully to avoid tripping, do not run, and keep noise to a minimum. - · Do not use the elevator. - On stairways, use handrails and keep to the inside.
+- Activate a fire alarm. - Call 911 or Campus Safety and Security at 714.992.7892 to report the type and location of the fire. - Alert others and get out.
+Move everyone away from the area of the fire; close but do not lock doors as you move to slow down the spread of the fire. - Walk carefully to avoid tripping, do not run, and keep noise to a minimum. - Do not use the elevator. - On stairways, use handrails and keep to the inside.
 Check the top and bottom of all doors for heat with the back of your hand.
-If the door is hot, do not open it. - Assist people with disabilities (refer to section on people with disabilities). - If you are caught in smoke, drop to your hands and knees and crawl; breathe shallow breaths through your nose and use a shirt or jacket as a filter. - Assist those leaving the building to move to safe areas away from falling debris. - If you have relocated away from the building, do not return until you are notified that it is safe to do so. - If your clothing catches on fire, do not run.
+If the door is hot, do not open it. - If you are able, assist people with disabilities (refer to the section on people with disabilities). - If you are caught in smoke, drop to your hands and knees and crawl; breathe shallow breaths through your nose and use a shirt or jacket as a filter. - If you are able, assist those leaving the building to move to safe areas away from falling debris. - If you have relocated away from the building, do not return until you are notified that it is safe to do so. - If your clothing catches on fire, do not run.
 Stop, Drop & Roll.